I Think I Might Want a Bolo Tie?

-Every time I mention the words, “Bolo Tie” they elicit confused laughter and wrinkled noses.
+Every time I mention the words “Bolo Tie” they elicit confused laughter and wrinkled noses.
 At first, people think I’m joking.
 I am not.
 I actually want to wear a braided leather rope attached awkwardly with a large stone.
 A skinny western throat leash.
 I want a bolo tie to call my own.

 I can’t even make a really good argument for why I want one.
 They seem a little choke-y, and remind me of Ducky from Pretty in Pink.
 Wearing a bolo would align me with Johnny Depp and Karl Lagerfeld — two people I never sought commonality with previously, both of whom have said and done some questionable things.
 And no offense to the fine American territories of Arizona, Texas, and New Mexico, who claim bolo ties as their “official state ties,” but I never thought for one minute that I would want to wear a bolo tie.
 Prior to this week, I don’t think I’d ever seen a bolo tie in New York City.
 Even tourists take them off here.